Back to text menu | Back to clickable plan | Back to topic (city walls)

 The Porta Romana or Roman Gate belongs to the city walls of the first century BC.
 Visitors from Rome followed the Via Ostiensis and entered Ostia through this gate.
 It was excavated in 1911.
 The gate was at a much lower level than the present level.
 In the interior two rooms were created by large tufa blocks.
 Grooves for wooden doors were found on the east side (the outer side).
 On either side of the gate is a square tower, with sides of six metres.

 Large inscriptions, high up on either side of the gate, recorded the building history of the gate and the city wall.
-One of the inscriptions has now been attached on a nearby wall.
-The city wall was built in the first century BC by Cicero, and finished by his rival Publius Clodius (for details see the topic The city walls).
+The inscriptions have now been attached on a nearby wall.
+The city wall was built in the first century BC by Marcus Tullius Cicero, and finished by his rival Publius Clodius (for details see the topic The city walls).
 The inscription also records a restoration of the gate during the reign of Domitianus (81-96 AD): the level was raised, the gate was rebuilt, and marble architectural decoration was added.
 The remains of the decoration have been attached to the north side of the gate.

 To the north-east of the gate is the so-called Cippus of Salus Augusti.
 It was found in 1910.
 It is a marble base for a statue (1.20 x 1.20 x 1.05), with the inscription: